 - Kosher Salt

 - Semolina Flour

-As the main ingredient, this is important.
+As the main ingredient, this is important in any authentic gnocchi recipe.
 However, we have seen and tried gnocchi using a variety of potatoes and all yielded excellent results.

 The key is reducing moisture.
 We lightly boil our potatoes whole so the skin keeps some water from saturating the flesh.
 But if for some reason they get waterlogged, the potatoes can simply be cut or broken up a bit, exposing the flesh, and popped in the oven at 300°F for about 30 minutes to evaporate some water.